 One year ago the Teapublican Klown Car was full to capacity with the likes of Rick Perry and Herman Cain, Michele Bachmann and Saint Santorum.
 In Tampa the G.O.Tea Party turned the keys of the Klown Car over to Mitt Romney and he seems to be on a mission to conduct a one man demolition derby between now and November 6th.
 Every candidate makes a few gaffes.
 But to call Romney’s miscues gaffes is like calling the Grand Canyon a dip in the road.

 Where does one begin?
-During the Teapublican snorefest in Tampa, the Romney campaign somehow permitted Clint Eastwood to engage in a half-demented, half-funny performance art project just before Mr. Romney was supposed to give his long-awaited acceptance speech.
+During the Teapublican snorefest in Tampa, the Romney campaign somehow permitted Clint Eastwood to engage in a part-demented, part-funny and part-sad performance art project just before Mr. Romney was supposed to give his long-awaited acceptance speech.
 The Romney campaign terms anything negative about its candidate a “distraction”.
 The Eastwoodpalooza certainly qualified as a distraction.

 Last week the release of a video containing an intentionally obscene attack on Islam had tragic consequences.
 The ensuing rioting in the Middle East and Europe resulted in deaths and destruction including the death of the American ambassador to Libya.
 As the facts of multiple tragedies were being sorted out, Team Romney thought that this would be as good a time as any to attack President Obama.